-- 1) Ensures the implementation of a state water plan that Balances California's competing water needs and results in a reliable supply of high- quality water for Orange County.
-(Board) - 2) Facilitates the implementation of the California WaterFix and EcoRestore, the co-equal goals of reliable water supply and ecosystem restoration, and related policies that provide long term, comprehensive solutions for the San Francisco Bay/Sacramento-San Joaquin River Delta that: - a) Provides reliable water supplies to meet California's short- and long- term needs; - b) Improves the ability to transport water across through the Delta either for, or in supplemental to, State Water Project deliveries; (Staff) - c) Improves the quality of water delivered from the Delta; - d) Enhances the Bay-Delta's ecological health in a balanced manner that takes into account all factors that have contributed to its degradation; (Board) - e) Employs sound scientific research and evaluation to advance the co-equal goals of improved water supply and ecosystem sustainability. - f) Seeks to Expedites the California WaterFix and EcoRestore to improve water reliability and security.
-(Board) - 3) Funds a comprehensive Bay-Delta solution in a manner that equitably apportions costs to all beneficiaries. - 4) Seeks to Expedites the California WaterFix and EcoRestore to improve water reliability and security.
-(Moved to 1f) - 75) Provides funding for Colorado River water quality and supply management efforts. - 46) Provides conveyance and storage facilities that are cost-effective for MWDOC and its member agencies, while improving the reliability and quality of the water supply. - 57) Authorizes and appropriates the federal share of funding for the California WaterFix and EcoRestore.
+- 1) Balances California's competing water needs and results in a reliable supply of high-quality water for Orange County. - 2) Facilitates the implementation of the California WaterFix and EcoRestore, the co-equal goals of reliable water supply and ecosystem restoration, and related policies that provide long term, comprehensive solutions for the San Francisco Bay/Sacramento-San Joaquin River Delta that: - a) Provides reliable water supplies to meet California's short- and long- term needs; - b) Improves the ability to transport water through the Delta either for, or supplemental to, State Water Project deliveries; - c) Improves the quality of water delivered from through the Delta: (Staff) - d) Enhances the Bay-Delta's ecological health in a balanced manner; - e) Employs sound scientific research and evaluation to advance the co-equal goals of improved water supply and ecosystem sustainability. - f) Expedites the California WaterFix and EcoRestore. - 3) Funds a comprehensive Bay-Delta solution in a manner that equitably apportions costs to all beneficiaries. - 4) Provides conveyance and storage facilities that are cost-effective for MWDOC and its member agencies, while improving the reliability and quality of the water supply. - 5) Authorizes and appropriates the federal share of funding for the California WaterFix and EcoRestore. - 6) Authorizes and appropriates the ongoing state share of funding for the California WaterFix and EcoRestore. - 7) Provides funding for Colorado River water quality and supply management efforts.

-- 68) Authorizes and appropriates the ongoing state share of funding for the California WaterFix and EcoRestore. - 8) Promotes continued federal funding and coordination between states for the Colorado River Basin Salinity Control Program under the departments of Agriculture and Interior.
-(Staff) - 9) Protects and preserves Metropolitan's interest in binational water conservation programs.
-(Staff)
+- 8) Promotes continued federal funding and coordination between states for the Colorado River Basin Salinity Control Program under the departments of Agriculture and Interior. - 9) Protects and preserves Metropolitan's interest in binational water conservation programs.

 - 1) Would make urban water supplies less reliable, or would substantially increase the cost of imported water without also improving the reliability and/or quality of such water. - 2) Imposes water user fees to fund non-water supply improvements in the Delta region or user fees that are not proportional to the benefits received from a Delta region water supply improvement. - 3) Delays or impedes implementation of the California WaterFix and EcoRestore.
-(Melded) - 4) Would impose conservation mandates that do not account for the unique local watersupply circumstances of each water district.
-(Moved to Local Water Resources)